-Tests were conducted using a Falcon centrifugal gravity concentrator in a two-stage arrangement.
-A 10 kg sample of each composite was passed through the Falcon concentrator at P80 of 212 μ m.
-The concentrate was removed, then the tailings from the first pass were passed through the concentrator again.
-The concentrate from both passes were analyzed and used to calculate a total gravity recovery.
-Table 13-7 summarizes the recovery results for gold and silver.
+A two-stage gravity concentration test using a centrifugal Falcon concentrator was used to conduct tests on a 10 kg sample of each composite.
+The sample was ground to P80 of $212\mu m$ and fed to the concentrator.
+The concentrate was collected, and the tailings from the first stage were reprocessed in the concentrator.
+The concentrate from both stages was assayed and used to estimate the total gravity recovery.
+The recovery results for gold and silver are shown in Table 13-7.